zirui-song-18/documentation-website/_vector-search/filter-search-knn/filtering-in-sparse-search.md

 ```

 ## Post-filtering
 You can achieve post-filtering with a [Boolean filter](#boolean-filter-with-sparse-ann-search).
+One thing to note is that since the filtering is applied on the results of the sparse ANN's top k results, the final results could be significantly fewer than k.

 ### Boolean filter with sparse ANN search
 A Boolean filter consists of a Boolean query that contains a sparse ANN query and a filter.
 For example, the following query searches for hotels which names match "beach resort" and then filters the results to return hotels with a rating between 8 and 10, inclusive, that provide parking: